IndaPlus22/sakao-chess/README.md

 # sakao-chess

-Everything works as you think (of course) joke btw not finished
+Everything works as you think (of course). joke btw not finished